Poisonous Spiders of South Carolina

 Have you seen what you know was a Brown Recluse Spider in or near your home?

-At one point in time the spider was not found in Florida but the spider has recently been found in large numbers in houses and buildings in Florida.
+At one point in time the spider was not found in Florida, but the spider has recently been found in large numbers in houses and buildings in the state.
 It appears that the Brown Recluse Spider has become yet another invasive species that has invaded Florida.
-I have found the spider in the attic and basement of a house I own in St Augustine Florida so its likely the spider is quickly expanding its original range.
+I have found the spider in the attic and basement of a house I own in St. Augustine, Florida, so it's likely the spider is quickly expanding its original range.

-After much research I now believe that the Brown Recluse Spider has established its self in every county of South Carolina.
-Quite often the spider may have been moved in peoples belongings that moved from other areas into parts of South Carolina where the spider did not originally occur.
+After much research, I now believe that the Brown Recluse Spider has established itself in every county of South Carolina.

-If you live where these spiders occur like South Carolina don't store your belongings in cardboard boxes because these spiders love to make nests in cardboard boxes.
-Use plastic boxes with lids for storing items in and put penny royal in each box to insure no spiders make their home there.
-Penny Royal is a member of the mint family and it is also known as squaw mint, pudding grass , and mosquito plant.
-It is a culinary herb and you can also purchase penny royal oil and put a tablespoon in a pint of water and spray your storage containers to keep away not only Brown Recluse Spiders but all spiders.
+If you live where these spiders occur like South Carolina, don't store your belongings in cardboard boxes because these spiders love to make nests in them.
+Use plastic boxes with lids for storing items in, and put pennyroyal in each box to ensure no spiders make their home there.
+Pennyroyal is a member of the mint family, and it is also known as squaw mint, pudding grass and mosquito plant.
+You can also purchase pennyroyal oil and put a tablespoon in a pint of water and spray your storage containers to keep away not only Brown Recluse Spiders but all spiders.

-The Brown Recluse Spider may bite you and you not even feel it at first but it is indeed a very dangerous spider bite.
-Skin necrosis occurs in 37 percent of Brown Recluse Spider Bites and when it does it can result in the loss of a finger if the bite occurred there or even the entire limb. the bite can cause a necrotizing ulcer that destroys soft tissue and can take months to heal.
+The Brown Recluse Spider may bite you, and you may not even feel it at first.
+Skin necrosis occurs in 37 percent of Brown Recluse Spider Bite.
+When it does, it can result in the loss of a finger if the bite occurred there or even the entire limb.
+The bite can cause a necrotizing ulcer that destroys soft tissue and can take months to heal.

-A Brown Recluse Spider bite can become itchy and painful with in 8 to 12 hours of the spider bite.
-If you have a place like this on you that you suspect may be a Brown Recluse Spider bite seek medical attention at once and tell the medical practitioner you suspect you may have been bitten by a Brown Recluse Spider.
-If you have any believe that you may have been bitten by one of these spiders seek medical aid at once.
+A Brown Recluse Spider bite can become itchy and painful within 8 to 12 hours of the spider bite.
+If you have a place like this on you that you suspect may be a Brown Recluse Spider bite, seek medical attention at once and tell the medical practitioner you suspect you may have been bitten by a Brown Recluse Spider.

 Effective Spider Control

-You can keep away spiders including brown recluse and black widow spiders by keeping the area super clean and by keeping away any insect prey.
-If there are a lot of insects around then your going to have a healthy spider population around also.
+You can keep away spiders by keeping the area super clean and by keeping away any insect prey.
+If there are a lot of insects around, then you're going to have a healthy spider population around also.

-1. Use chemical control.
-Be sure any pesticide you use contains pyrethrins which kill and control spiders.
+- Use chemical control.
+Be sure any pesticide you use contains pyrethrins, which kill and control spiders.
 These chemicals assure a quick kill of any exposed spiders.
-If you have a healthy population of spiders call in a professional pest control company.
-Especially if your seeing large numbers of brown recluse spiders or black widow spiders.
+If you have a healthy population of spiders, call in a professional pest control company.
+Especially if you're seeing large numbers of Brown Recluse Spiders or Black Widow Spiders.

-2. Keep all areas especially under beds, in cabinets in attics, closets and storage areas very clean.
+- Keep all areas very clean, especially cabinets, attics, closets, storage areas and under beds.
 Try to use plastic boxes with lids for storage and never cardboard boxes.

-4. Discourage spiders by knocking down or washing down their webs, nests, egg sacs and the spiders themselves.
+- Discourage spiders by knocking down or washing down their webs, nests, egg sacs and the spiders themselves.
 Don't let them get established and you won't have spiders.
-If your seeing spider webs then you need to step up your spider eradication methods.
+If you're seeing spider webs, then you need to step up your spider eradication methods.

-If you end up with a red swelling bite that itches and is painful apply ice to the bite area and seek medical attention at once.
-Don't wait to see if its going to get better.
-Seek medical help at once.
+If you end up with a red swelling bite that itches and is painful, apply ice to the bite area and seek medical attention at once.
+Don't wait to see if it's going to get better.
+Seek medical help immediately.